 Each semester, the Office of Mission and Identity invites members of the University community to deepen their understanding of SLU's Ignatian vision and their commitment to its Jesuit mission by attending the Ignatian Lunch.
-RSVP at firstname.lastname@example.org
+Guest speakers will present on a topic as it relates to the Jesuit mission while attendees enjoy fellowship and a meal.
+Please send questions to firstname.lastname@example.org.

-The magazine, Conversations on Jesuit Higher Education, examines issues related to life and teaching on the campuses of the 28 Jesuit colleges and universities in the United States.
+The magazine Conversations on Jesuit Higher Education examines issues related to life and teaching on the campuses of the 27 Jesuit colleges and universities in the United States.
 Each semester, faculty and staff gather for roundtable discussion sessions, facilitated by SLU colleagues.

 The sessions are co-sponsored by the Office of Mission and Identity and the Center for Teaching Excellence.